billspat/fisibase-sqlite/readme.md

 *Install Instructions for Mac:*

 First you must install the open source mdb-tools software.
 One easy way is to first install the software installer called "homebrew" from http://brew.sh  The website has a terminal command for installation (requires internet connection).
-Open terminal and copy and past the command at that website to install.
+Open terminal and copy and paste the command at that website to install.
 Then use homebrew to install mdbtools on the terminal with the following commands.
 Homebrew command may tell you someting about /usr/local not being writable - it will give you a command to run to fix that.  then run

     brew update
     brew install mdbtools